BrianRuizy/gatsby-minimal-portfolio/README.md

-# portfolio-website-3.0 💻💼
+# Portfolio Website 3.0 💻💼
-Web Development - 3rd iteration of my personal Software Development portfolio website, featuring a minimalist material UI/UX, and a mobile responsive design.
+Web Development repo of my personal Software Development portfolio website, featuring a minimalist material UI/UX, and a mobile responsive design.
 Website is viewable at www.brianruizy.com

 ## About
 <img align="right" src="https://github.com/BrianRuizy/portfolio-website-3.0/blob/master/brianruizy-portfolio-website-3.0.gif" width="40%">
 </img>
-This is the third version of portfolio websites that I've made and one I'm proud of, given that I had to self-teach myself web development.
+This is the 3rd version of portfolio websites that I've made and one I'm proud of, given that I had to self-teach myself web development.
 Though, proud, never satisfied.
 I believe it's important to always find areas to improve in, for ones' own personal growth...

 This site features:
 * Responsive web design, optimized for tablets and mobile devices.